 I was sat staring vacantly out of the window, deep in thought, when some movement in the peripheral area of my vision caught my attention.
 It was a spring morning in 1984.
-My London studio was on the first floor, as I always live either on the ground floor or the first and from my elevated vantage point, I observed over across the street, a lady picking up her morning mail through a frosted glass door.
+I was sat in my London studio, which was on the first floor.
+From my elevated vantage point, I observed over across the street, a young lady picking up her morning mail, through a frosted glass door.
 As she bobbed up and down and moved back and forth, I was fascinated by the way the image kept changing.
 As she approached the door, it became more focused and as she moved back, it just went into bobbing blobs of colour.
 I can still see it now as I write this fifteen years later.

 I had also been reflecting on a deeply disturbing war film my father had taken me to see when I was 13.
 There is a scene where lovers who have been separated by the enemy and believing each other probably dead, suddenly recognise each other across a guarded divide.
 In a moment of compulsive emotion one screams out to the other and they run to each other in full view of everyone only to be shot dead, their outstretched hands ending only inches apart.
 As a thirteen year old I found this incredibly disturbing.
 War is the dance of the cretins.
 Justification a long slippery decline.